 Here is the really fun part.
 On my last day (and I was in so much physical pain, my decision was basically affirmed and confirmed for me), I was telling a client in my chair that it was my last day.

 He cried out, “Oh no!
 This is only my second time since my previous barber quit and sent me to you.
 Now what do I do?”

-Later that night I received a text from Len, the barber who had sent so many clients to me, asking if my position had been filled, yet, because he heard it was my last day.
+Later that night I received a text from Len who had sent so many clients to me, asking if my position had been filled, yet, because he heard it was my last day.
 Nope, and it is available.
 I set him up with an appointment with my boss for the very next day and she hired him.
 What?
-All my concerns taking away in a flash.
-Actually, when God it is supposed to be, it usually unfolds just like that in the most magical way.
-Not only little blip.
+All my concerns were taken away in a flash.
+Actually, when it is supposed to be, it usually unfolds just like that in the most magical way.
+Not one little blip.

 She told me he is a male version of me!
 He only wanted to work the days I was working and he only does men – just like me.
 I quit on a Tuesday and the very next Monday he was in my chair.
 Not one day was missed without having a barber,